jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1.md

 Those tenants are bound by their own interest to cultivate as best as they can.
 The landlords' abusive management would soon degrade the cultivation and reduce the land's produce.

-45 Such a system of administration might free this kind of tax from any uncertainty which could oppress or inconvenience the taxpayer.
+{{< s v="45" >}} Such a system of administration might free this kind of tax from any uncertainty which could oppress or inconvenience the taxpayer.

 It might introduce into the common management of land such a policy which could greatly improve and cultivate the countryside.